asmitaaitis/Spam-Classifier-ML-/README.md

 This project classifies SMS messages as Spam or Not Spam using Machine Learning.

 ## Features
+- Classifies messages as spam or not spam
-- Uses Naive Bayes algorithm
+- Uses real-world SMS dataset
-- Converts text into numerical data using CountVectorizer
-- Predicts spam messages in real-time
+- Interactive user input for testing
+- Displays model accuracy
+- Fast and efficient text classification

 ## Technologies Used
 - Python